Homemade Corned Beef Sandwiches

 • Versatile: Change the bread, cheese, or dressing without ruining the sandwich.

 • You can take it on the go: You can take it to the park, the lake, or your backyard.
+I like making these and surprising the family with a picnic.

 What you will need

-• Butter – Unsalted and softened to room temperature.
+• Butter: Unsalted and softened to room temperature.

-How to make
+How to prepare it

 Expert tip